I was born

-My training worked with the archaeology mysteries--and it also helped with the Anna Hoyt "colonial noir" stories set in 18th-century Boston.
-But how has it worked when I've tackled subjects like werewolves ("The Night Things Changed," "Swing Shift," and "Love Knot"), noir ("Femme Sole," "Disarming," and "Ardent"), and covert ops ("One Soul at a Time")?
+My training worked with the archaeology mysteries--and it also helped with the Anna Hoyt colonial noir stories set in 18th-century Boston and the Fangborn stories set in the past.
+But how has it worked when I've tackled subjects like werewolves and vampires or covert ops ("One Soul at a Time" and "Dialing In")?
 Easy: it's all about getting into someone else's shoes and walking around for a while.
 Preferably getting into (fictional) trouble while you do it.
 Asking "what if?" and thinking about how a culture--any culture--along with personality, shapes behavior.

-3. How much are your protagonists like you (or vice versa)?
+3. How much are your protagonists like you ?

 It's funny; folks always assume that your protagonist is you.
 That makes sense, because you spend the most time in the head of your main character.
 But readers seldom remember that writers also conjure up all the bad guys, too.
 Remember: all that evil has to come from somewhere--bwahahaha!

 As for the urban fantasy, Zoe Miller and I don't share much in the way of life experiences, but we do share similar touchstones: a fascination with the past, a taste for travel, and the desire to understand how cultural things work.
 Also: I'm not a werewolf.